edm1/gwas-enrichment/README.md

 #### Exclude similar test SNPs

 Test SNPs can be excluded based on their proximity to other test SNPs or (similarly) by thier degree of LD (r2 score).
+This can help reduce the burden of multiple testing pre-analysis.
 SNPs are sorted by ascending P-values to ensure the most significant SNP is kept.

 To exclude by proximity use `--testposrange <int>` where int is a value in kb.
 For example, `--testposrange 1000` would exclude test SNPs that are within 1Mb of a SNP with a lower P-value.